apache/iceberg/docs/flink-getting-started.md

 * `type`: Must be `iceberg`. (required)
 * `catalog-type`: `hive` or `hadoop` for built-in catalogs, or left unset for custom catalog implementations using catalog-impl.
 (Optional)
-* `catalog-impl`: The fully-qualified class name custom catalog implementation, must be set if `catalog-type` is unset.
+* `catalog-impl`: The fully-qualified class name of a custom catalog implementation.
+Must be set if `catalog-type` is unset.
 (Optional)
 * `property-version`: Version number to describe the property version.
 This property can be used for backwards compatibility in case the property format changes.
 The current property version is `1`.
 (Optional)
 * `cache-enabled`: Whether to enable catalog cache, default value is `true`